 To The Members of Trident Tools Limited

-Report on the Financial Statements
+Report on the Audit of Financial Statements

 We have audited the accompanying financial statements of Trident Tools Limited("the Company") which comprises of Balance Sheet as at March 31 2019 theStatement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flow for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information.

 Basis for Qualified Opinion